How Does a Case Reach the Supreme Court?

 The more common way a case may reach the Supreme Court is through the lower appellate courts.
 These cases originate in the lower courts and work their way up the court system through appeals.

-Unlike the cases that are heard at the Supreme Court level, cases that are heard in the lower court usually involve civil cases like medical malpractice, automotive accident, and other personal injury cases.
+Unlike the cases that are heard at the Supreme Court level, cases that are heard in the lower court usually involve civil cases like medical malpractice, automotive accidents, and other personal injury cases.

 A legal appeal is when the outcome of a party’s case is not satisfactory to that party.
 In that case, the litigant pushes to have their case heard in front of an appellate court.
 The appellate court consists of a panel of three judges who look over the case and come to an agreement.
 Typically the appellate court’s ruling is final.